Introduction to the IB

 Will the IB give me an advantage when applying for university?

 It might do.
 University admission tutors are very keen on the IB.
 As an entrance qualification to university it is highly regarded.
-28 IB points is regarded as equivalent to 3 Grade A's at A-level (the average point score of our IB students in 2012 was 34 points).
+College average score is 32 points (International average is 29) which is equivalent to ABB at A level.

 I don't feel I have achieved my potential in maths or languages - should I forget the IB?